Collapse-Open-Source/AI-Era-release/readme.md

 `python3 ./app.py`

 ## Model
 Model doesn't fit GitHub requirements (it's weight is more than 100MB).
-So it is placed on Google Drive as a tar archieve
+So it is placed on Google Drive as a tar archieve: `https://drive.google.com/file/d/17lSIUb8o4MLc_Vc-U30XjlXoAQZqKIOI/view?usp=sharing`